 B i o g r a p h y

-Melissa has been commissioned by a variety of soloists, chamber ensembles and festivals.
-She has written for ensembles such as the BBC Singers, pianists Clare Hammond and Grace Francis, the Magnard Ensemble, PLEXUS, the Polaris Duo and the Royal Northern College of Music’s Brand New Orchestra.
+Melissa has been commissioned by a variety of musicians, chamber ensembles and festivals, such as the BBC Singers, the London Women of the World Festival, PLEXUS, pianists Clare Hammond and Grace Francis, the Magnard Ensemble, the Polaris Duo and the Melbourne Symphony Orchestra.

-Melissa’s music is evocative, colourful, dramatic and versatile.
+Melissa’s music is evocative, dramatic and versatile.
 Her

-on BBC Radio 3 in 2015 and digitally released
+on BBC Radio 3 in 2015 and digitally released on Launch Music

-on Launch Music International and iTunes.
+International and iTunes.

 Her composition for alto saxophone and harp, Spheres, was

-and features on their debut album illuminate, released in April 2018.
-The work received its
+'illuminate', released in April 2018.
+The work received its Croatian

-Croatian premiere at the 2018 World Saxophone Congress in Zagreb.
+premiere at the 2018 World Saxophone Congress in Zagreb.

-Melissa studied Piano and Composition at the Melbourne Conservatorium of Music.
-She
+Melissa studied Piano and Composition at the Melbourne

-continued postgraduate studies in Composition at the Royal Northern College of Music (2014-16)
+Composition at the Royal Northern College of Music (2014-16) in the